devwithzachary/presentations/ai-is-dead-long-live-ak/deck.md

 ---

-# The issue with "AI"
+# The Issue with "AI"

 Ethical implications of misrepresenting AI as intelligent

 ---

-##  The issue with "AI"
+##  The Issue with "AI"
 # Trust

 ---

-##  The issue with "AI"
+##  The Issue with "AI"
 # Accountability

 ---

-# AI is dead, long live AK
+# AI is Dead, Long Live AK
 But are we too late?

 ---

+# In Summery

+* Real world "AI" is far from the fictional definition
+* Todays "AI" aligns more with Artifical Knowledge
+* "Art" created by "AI" can be horrifying.
+* If one person starts calling it Artifical Knowledge I will be happy

+---

 # Disclaimer

-My wife is a very good crocheter and the AI generated partners are not a good example of her skills...so have this dino.
+My wife is a very good crocheter and the AI generated pattern are not a good example of her skills...so have this dino.

+**@treblemakerdesign**

 ![bg right:40% width:500px](images/peggy.jpeg)

+---

+# Checkout the Booth

+Come chat about ~~AI~~ AK, Communication APIs, my love for Star Wars... anything!

 ---